Farfetch/rules-framework/CONTRIBUTING.md

 - fix: solving bugs.
 - refactor: changes to source code that do not solve a bug or add a new feature.
 - test: adding new tests or fixing failing tests.
+- chore: a change on the repository's contents that does not affect production code nor does fit on the previously described types.

 ## Documentation rules